What are the CMMC 2.0 Major Changes?

-Late last week, the Pentagon announced the completion of its CMMC internal review.
-With this announcement came the reveal of CMMC 2.0, signaling major changes to the original model in the DFARS Interim Rule.
+In November of 2021, the Pentagon announced the completion of its CMMC internal review.
+This announcement introduced CMMC 2.0, marking significant changes to the original model in the DFARS Interim Rule.

 So what are these changes, and how do they affect your business?